Robotsix-UAV/robotsix_px4_simulation/README.md

   - Fix compatibility issues with Gazebo Harmonic
 - Docker option to verbose the subprocess output
 - Check of existing PX4 parameter numbers to avoid conflicts
+- Add the keyword WORLD in the model directory to allow spawning models from the .sdf world file instead of the model directory